A Devil of a Time; a Helluva Hike

 Tunxis Burlington Region Red Dot South Trail

 The Red Dot North and South Trails used to be all one trail, of course, until development split it in half.
 An easier way to connect to two (if you don’t want to do a road walk – Punch Brook to Case to the George Washington Turnpike – is to follow the New Britain Water pipeline down Taine Mountain.
-[2015 – I have no idea if this is still the case.]
+[2015 – I have no idea if this is still the case… nor in 2018 either.
+I wouldn’t plan on it.]

 Once I found the trail right next to a private yard with a quizzical woman gardening, I dipped down to a Wildcat Brook and then ascended fairly steeply up Wildcat Mountain, elevation 850 feet.
 This area supports a rich population of American chestnut trees and has been the focus of a chestnut tree research project.